 Indications For Use

-ER belongs to a superfamily of nuclear hormone receptors.
-It functions as a transcription factor, when activated by its ligand estrogen, and plays a key role in regulating growth, differentiation, and tumorigenesis in breast.
-There are two known isoforms of estrogen receptor: ERα and ERβ.
-The current assays in clinical breast cancer measure only ERα.
-Nearly all the laboratories today measure ER by immunohistochemistry.
+PR belongs to a superfamily of nuclear hormone receptors.
+ER induces PR expression, and therefore PR status serves as an indicator of an intact ER pathway.
+There are two known isoforms of PR: PR-A and PR-B. The current assays in clinical breast cancer measure both isoforms.
+Nearly all the laboratories today measure PR by immunohistochemistry.

-ER is expressed in about 70 percent of invasive breast cancers (1, 2).
-It is a weak prognostic factor but a strong predictive factor for response to endocrine therapies, both in adjuvant and metastatic settings (3).
-The primary indication to assess ER in breast cancer is to predict response to hormonal therapies such as tamoxifen, other selective estrogen receptor modulators (SERMs), aromatase inhibitors, etc. The College of American Pathologists (CAP) and American Society of Clinical Oncology (ASCO) have recommended that ER should be measured in all primary breast cancers using validated biochemical or immunohistochemical methods (4, 5).
-ER has also recently been shown to predict for benefit from tamoxifen in patients with ductal carcinoma in situ (DCIS) (6).
+PR is expressed in about 60 percent of invasive breast cancers (1, 2).
+It is a weak prognostic factor by itself but a modest predictive factor that adds to the predictive value of ER for response to endocrine therapies, both in adjuvant and metastatic settings (3).
+The primary indication to assess PR in breast cancer is to predict response to hormonal therapies, such as tamoxifen, other selective estrogen receptor modulators (SERMs), aromatase inhibitors, etc. The College of American Pathologists (CAP) and American Society of Clinical Oncology (ASCO) have recommended that PR should be measured in all primary breast cancers using validated biochemical or immunohistochemical methods (4, 5).

 Elledge RM, Allred DC.
 Clinical aspects of estrogen and progesterone receptors.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, editors.
 Diseases of the breast.
 Philadelphia: Lippincott Williams & Wilkins; 2004. p.
 603-17.